JackSzwergold/Writing/memories/Do Me a Favor and Buy Me Some Milk.md

 ***

-*Do Me a Favor and Buy Me Some Milk: Visiting the Scalper (c) Copyright 2015 by Jack Szwergold.
+*Do Me a Favor and Buy Me Some Milk: Visiting the Scalper (c) Copyright 2015 by Jack Szwergold; written May 22, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*